cashcash-project/cashcash-2.0/doc/build-osx.md

 Running
 -------

-cashcash Core is now available at `./src/cashcashd`
+CashCash Core is now available at `./src/cashcashd`

 Before running, you may create an empty configuration file: